ballerina-guides/integration-tutorials/file-processing/README.md

     The module [`init`](https://ballerina.io/learn/by-example/init-function/) function is called as the last step of the module initialization phase.
 If the `init` function returns an error module initialization will fail.

-9. Let us now define the service that processes the files.
+9. Now define the service that processes the files.
 Define a service on the `fileListener` listener and implement the `onCreate` remote method which will get called whenever a file is created in the directory the `fileListener` is listening to.

     ```ballerina
     service on fileListener {